These Hot Chili Pepper Truffles are made with a dark chocolate ganache spiced up with cayenne pepper for a unique homemade candy with a kick!

-How would you know that when you bite into these silky truffles you not only get the deep dusky taste of dark dark chocolate, but a pleasant hit of hot spice at the back of your throat.
-It’s a lovely, multi-layered experience.
+How would you know that when you bite into one of these silky truffles you not only get the rich flavor of extra dark chocolate, but a pleasant hit of spice at the back of your throat as you swish the silky ganache across your palate?

-And like so many interesting flavor combinations, this one is anything but new.
-Chocolate has been consumed by humans for thousands of years, and it was originally eaten, or drunk, unsweetened, and often paired with chili peppers.
-The word chocolate comes from the Aztec word for ‘bitter’, and the dark or bittersweet chocolate in these truffles plays off the hot chili in the most wonderful way.
+But like so many interesting flavor combinations, this one is anything but new.
+Chocolate has been enjoyed by humans for thousands of years, and it was originally consumed unsweetened, paired with chili peppers.
+The word chocolate comes from the Aztec word for ‘bitter’, and the dark or bittersweet chocolate in these truffles plays off the spicy chili in the most alluring way.

 I’d say this would be a perfect thing to make for your Valentine, or, better yet, with your Valentine.
 The process of making truffles is easy and pretty sensuous, actually.

 I have several other great truffle recipes on the blog if hot chili peppers aren’t your thing.
 My COFFEE AND CARDAMOM TRUFFLES, for instance, or my HOMEMADE FERRERO ROCHER TRUFFLES.
 And if you’re truly obsessed with truffles check out my epic collection of 20+ best chocolate truffle recipes.

 Cayenne peppers are long tapered red peppers, and as hot peppers go, they’re only moderately hot.
 That makes them a good choice for drying and grinding into a powder for cooking, and you’ll want to use it when you need a reliably moderate kick of spice in your recipes.
 I like it because it adds heat without a strong flavor.
 Start with 1/4 teaspoon and adjust to your taste.

 I use cayenne pepper in everything from CARROT or CHICKEN SOUP to PINEAPPLE CHILI SORBET and MOLTEN LAVA CAKE!